github/docs/content/admin/user-management/migrating-data-to-and-from-your-enterprise/about-migrations.md

 {% note %}

 **Note:** The use of the migration tool is **not recommended** for transferring a {% data variables.product.prodname_ghe_server %} instance between hypervisors.
-The supported method for transfering a {% data variables.product.prodname_ghe_server %} instance between hypervisors is either using "[GitHub Enterprise Server Backup Utilities](https://github.com/github/backup-utils#readme)" to backup and restore to the new location, or "[Creating a high availability replica](/enterprise/admin/guides/installation/creating-a-high-availability-replica/)" and "[Initiating a failover to your replica appliance](/admin/enterprise-management/initiating-a-failover-to-your-replica-appliance)."
+Instead, we suggest either backing up and restoring to the new location with {% data variables.product.prodname_enterprise_backup_utilities %}, or creating a replica in the new location and then failing over to the replica appliance.
+For more information, see "[Configuring backups on your appliance](/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance)", "[Creating a high availability replica](/enterprise/admin/guides/installation/creating-a-high-availability-replica/)" and "[Initiating a failover to your replica appliance](/admin/enterprise-management/initiating-a-failover-to-your-replica-appliance)."

 {% endnote %}